 Reese Mishler (Reese Houser), Ryan Shoos (Ryan Shoos), Pfeifer Brown (Pfeifer Ross), Cassidy Gifford (Cassidy Spilker), Price Morgan (Stage Boy), Travis Cluff (Mr Schwendinan), Melissa Braton (Pfeifer’s Mom), Theo Burkhardt (Rick Houser)

 Blumhouse, headed by producer Jason Blum, has become a rising production company name in the 2010s, following the substantial successes of Paranormal Activity (2007), Insidious (2010) and various sequels to these, as well as a host of other films (see below).
-Blumhouse always operates by the dictum of making films on medium budgets – usually under $3 million – and aiming for theatrical release.
+Blumhouse always operates by the dictum of making films on medium budgets – usually under $3-5 million – and aiming for theatrical release.
 They have enjoyed a number of successes.
-The Gallows is the first mainstream effort for Travis Cluff and Chris Lofing, two friends who had previously made Gold Fools (2012), which does not appear to have been widely seen.
-(Cluff also has several scenes on screen in the film as the bespectacled teacher).
+The Gallows was the first mainstream effort for Travis Cluff and Chris Lofing, two friends who had previously made Gold Fools (2012), which does not appear to have been widely seen.
+(Cluff also has several scenes on screen here as the bespectacled teacher).

 The disappointment is that when we get to the haunting aspect, everything – the changing topography of the building, the red herrings, the surprise jumps – runs by the standard playbook.
 There is one good jump that Cluff and Lofing pull towards the end where Cassidy Gifford is hiding in a shower room, where a hooded figure carrying a noose comes up behind her, she moves forward to adjust the camera unaware of it behind her, looks over her shoulder but sees nothing, only to move back out of closeup and find the noose is now around her neck.
 There is not much that makes sense in terms of explanations as to why things are happening.
 Even given the vague idea about Reese Mishler being made to pay for his father’s dropping out of the fateful role in 1993, you are not sure why everybody else is being targeted.
 The ending offers a modest twist but when the investigating cops start being attacked too, all established sense evaporates.